KeckObservatory/Keck-ETC/README.md

 The calculator GUI can be found at [www2.keck.hawaii.edu/software/keckETC](https://www2.keck.hawaii.edu/software/keckETC/), while the API can be found at [www2.keck.hawaii.edu/software/keckETC/getETC2.php](https://www2.keck.hawaii.edu/software/keckETC/getETC2.php).
 Usage instructions for the GUI and API can be found on their relevant web pages.

-The remainder of this document contains instructions to download, install, and run the API server and GUI on your own local machine.
+The remainder of this document contains instructions to download, install, and run the API server and GUI on your local machine.

-*Acknowledgments to gemini & others go here*

 ### Installation

 To install this program, clone this directory using `git clone https://github.com/KeckObservatory/Keck-ETC.git`.

 Next, ensure that all requirments are met.
-To install requirements, use
+To install the necessary python packages, use
 ```
 pip install astropy
 pip install scipy